SparkyDaBear/Intelligent_MetaData_ISMB_collaboration_fest_2025/README.md

 Build a custom model or pipeline that meets, or surpasses, the performance of the GPT-o4-mini benchmark on gold-standard SDRF annotations.

 - **Core Task**: Automatically identify every text span in a publication that corresponds to metadata annotations, and assign each span to one of our 71 predefined annotation categories.
+   - An example of how to apply the latest GPT model available from OpenAI can be found in the [Example use of GPT to annotate publications](#example-use-of-gpt-to-annotate-publications) section of the [Other Technical Information](Other-technical-information) portion at the end of this page.

 - **Bonus Goal**: Go beyond span-level tagging and generate a fully populated SDRF file (tab-delimited format), ready for downstream analysis.